This post may contain affiliate links.

 How to Diagnose if my Cat has Pica or Behavioural Issues?

-When trying to diagnose the cause of your cat’s weird cravings and behaviour it’s important to be really critical and observant.
+When trying to diagnose the cause of your cat’s weird cravings and behavior it’s important to be really critical and observant.
 Pica and other compulsive disorders may present with similar symptoms but there is a noticeable difference.

 Pica symptoms in cats usually present themselves as a more intense or aggressive form of chewing and biting.
 Almost like someone really hungry gobbling food down.
 It will feel as if the cat is trying to satisfy a need that it’s lacking.